-The Department of Information and Communication Technology (DICT) is excited to present the National Media Development Policy 2023.
+The Department of Information and Communication Technology (DICT) is excited to present the National Media Development Policy 2023: A New Era of Media Excellence.

 I want to acknowledge the Minister Hon.
-Timothy Masius for his leadership and the Marape-Rosso Government for recognizing the Digital Sector as the critical development enabler for implementation of national programs.
-This policy on media development is a natural extension of that
+Timothy Masiu for his leadership and the Marape-Rosso Government for recognizing the Digital Sector as the critical development enabler for implementation of national programs.